Manufacturer catalog

-This builder page represents a program partnership rather than a single corporation.
-The Air Force Research Laboratory is the Department of the Air Force's primary science and technology organization, and its Munitions Directorate at Eglin Air Force Base develops air-delivered munition technologies.
+The Air Force Research Laboratory is the Department of the Air Force's primary science and technology organization.
+Its Munitions Directorate at Eglin Air Force Base develops air-delivered weapon technologies, including guidance, effects, autonomy, survivability, and affordability work for future Air Force and Space Force munitions.

 air-delivered munitionsmunitions research and developmentrapid prototypingdefense engineering